spinach/spinach.github.com/_posts/2016-11-15-evolutionary-architectures.md

 Evolutionary architecture:

 - Choose dimensions you care about for evolution, "the ilities"
 - Identify fitness functions, whether atomic or hollistic.
-Can be automated or manual, but automated
+Can be automated or manual, but automated is better
 - Apply incremental change: Wire them into continous deployment pipeline.
 - Feature Toggles: A/B testing.
 Facebook a good example